hassen8/Matryoshka-ICD/project_report.md

 2.  **Label-Aware Attention (`LabelAwareAttention`)**:
     - Projects hidden states $H$ to a latent space using $V$ and computes attention with matrix $W$ (mapping to `num_labels`).
+    - **Decoupled Attention**: Crucially, the attention mechanism is restricted to ONLY the base Matryoshka dimension (e.g., 64).
+This decouples the attention computation from higher dimensions, ensuring that the subset isn't entangled with the full 768-dim space and preserving the Matryoshka gradient flow.
     - Outputs a tensor of shape `[batch, num_labels, hidden_size]`.
     - Each vector $v_l$ represents the document specifically for detecting label $l$.

 3.  **Matryoshka Classifier (`MatryoshkaClassifier`)**:
-    - A single linear projection layer that maps `hidden_size` $\rightarrow$ 1 (logit for "present/absent").
+    - A label-specific projection layer with a unique, decoupled bias per label.
+    - **Decoupled Classification**: Instead of a shared scalar bias that can squash higher-dimension probabilities, it calculates a dot product over the slicing dimension independently and adds the label's own bias.
-    - **Weight Tying**: Instead of separate heads for each dimension, it *slices* the weights of the single linear layer.
+    - **Weight Tying**: Instead of separate heads for each dimension, it *slices* the weights of the linear layer.

     - For a nesting dimension $d$ (e.g., 64):
         - It takes the first $d$ features of the document representation.
         - It takes the first $d$ weights of the classifier.
-        - Computes the dot product.
+        -  Computes the detached dot product and adds the decoupled bias.

 ### 3.3.
 Loss Function (`StandardMRLLoss`)
 The loss function is a weighted sum of Binary Cross-Entropy (BCE) losses calculated at each nesting dimension.